jvandemo/angular-update-meta/README.md

 ```

 A `rel` and a `href` attribute must be supplied to the directive.
 The directive will try querying the DOM using the `rel` and `href` attributes, along with any other supported attributes (`id`, `charset`, `crossorigin`, `hreflang`, `integrity`, `media`, `methods`, `referrerpolicy`, `sizes`, `target`, `title`, `type`).

-If there are different attributes supplied to a directive, the correct element will be targeted even if the element uses the same `id` as another element.
+If you supply different attributes to the directive, the correct element will be targeted, even if the element uses the same `id` as another element.

 ### Expressions